Call now for a FREE Consultation

 Failing To Provide A Specimen Of Breath, Blood Or Urine

-If the police suspect that you are under the influence of drink or drugs while driving, they may ask you to provide them with a specimen.
-If you fail to provide this without a reasonable explanation, then you will be charged with an offence.
-This will be tried in the Magistrates’ court as a summary only offence.
+If the police suspect that you are under the influence of drink or drugs while driving, they may ask you to provide them with a specimen for analysis.
+If you fail to provide this without a reasonable excuse, then you will be charged with this offence.

 Speeding Offences